graphile/crystal/examples/forum/TUTORIAL.md

   select person.first_name || ' ' || person.last_name
 $$ language sql stable;

-comment on function forum_example.person_full_name(forum_example.person) is 'A person’’s full name which is a concatenation of their first and last name.';
+comment on function forum_example.person_full_name(forum_example.person) is 'A person’s full name which is a concatenation of their first and last name.';
 ```

 Second, a function which will get a summary of a forum post: